SudeepGopavaram/Physical_Design_Using_OpenLane_Flow/README.md

 **4. Floorplan** - A floorplan captures the designer's intent about physical design.
 It defines the size and aspect ratio of a die.
 It contains location of hard macros, shape, location of various blocks, location of input/output (I/O) pads.
 It act as a constraint in placing various component and creating a wire layout.

-# OpenLane
-It is an automated RTL2GDSII flow which make use of several other opensource tools throughout the run to generate the GDSII like, OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, KLayout and other custom script for optimized flow.

-Physical design tool determines the location of all instances in a design which decides the clocking structure.
-It builds the topology of the metal and via layer for all nets in a design.
-Finally a layout represented in GDS format which contains all the information required for the fabricating a chip.

 **Major Tasks**

 * Chip Planning